 This style of tattoo became popular in the 1990s thanks to the neon trend and is still being experimented with (professionally and safely) in today’s tattoo scene.
 When the process was developed, artists used ink containing a carcinogen called phosphorous; now, traditional—albeit extremely bright—pigments are used to create the effect rather than dangerous chemicals.

-“When I choose a geometric design, I try to understand what kind of shapes will suit the person and the body part,” says Shasho.
-“I ask ... what shapes they like more—sharp, flow, organic, mechanical— o the person will have a connection to the tattoo as well.”
+“When I choose a geometric design, I try to understand what kind of shapes will suit the person and the body part,” Shasho says.
+“I ask ... what shapes they like more—sharp, flow, organic, mechanical—so the person will have a connection to the tattoo as well.”

 It’s also important to consider the size of the tattoo, adds Shasho, as something small tends to be less complex to keep it from looking messy and a larger design tends to be more intricate.
 According to Shasho, what really makes a good geometric tattoo, though, is how it will flow with the body.

 “A good tattoo will be placed correctly on the body, will have the right proportions, and will flatter the body shape,” adds Shasho.

 Blackwork tattoos are done with heavy amounts of black ink.
 Elements of this style of tattoo include thick outlines, intense shading, and large, filled-in, black areas.
 While blackwork tattoos may sound heavy, they can actually create boldly delicate moments, as well.
 There are a variety of styles within the realm of blackwork tattoos—some artists prefer heavy gray shading, some prefer crisp, all-black designs—so it’s best to find an artist whose portfolio you like and book your appointment with them.
 This is especially important with blackwork tattoos, as the slightest over-reach in design, such as a line that’s too thick or an area that’s too filled-in, can completely change the feel of the tattoo.